VitorVilela7/SMW-SA1-Pack/README.md

 * 2 kB fast internal work memory (I-RAM), clocked at 10.74 MHz.
 * Multi-processor processing, with parallel operating mode and memory sharing control.
-* Large capacity memory, with a total capability of 8 MB of ROM clocked at 10.74 MHz and 256 kB of BW-RAM, clocked at 5.37 MHz.
+* Large capacity memory, with a total capability of 8 MB of ROM and 256 kB of BW-RAM, both clocked at 5.37 MHz (with effective ROM speed being 10.74 MHz due of the 16-bit data bus).
 * High speed arithmetic hardware of multiplication, division and cumulative sum.
 * Bitmap and Character Conversion functions for fast graphics manipulation.